ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 *[WT_DATA_BLOCKED]: #

 A sender SHOULD send a WT_DATA_BLOCKED capsule (type=0x190B4D41) ({{Section 5.6.4 of WEBTRANSPORT-H3}}) when it wishes to send data but is unable to do so due to WebTransport session-level flow control.
-WT_DATA_BLOCKED capsules can be used as input to tuning of flow control algorithms.
+A sender is not required to send WT_DATA_BLOCKED capsules, however WT_DATA_BLOCKED capsules can be used as input to tuning of flow control algorithms and for debugging purposes.

 ~~~
 WT_DATA_BLOCKED Capsule {